TheOverfloater/pathos-public/docs/entity_guide.md

    passing one.
    - "Start On": The entity will start moving on spawn.

+# env_overlay
+>This entity allows you to put an overlay over the screen with specific rendering effects.
+The overlay's
+>transparency can be set, or it can be set to be alpha masked.
+The overlay can also be set to pulsate when
+>it is blended.
+The texture is picked by the user, and the engine will pick an overlay texture based in the
+>ratio of the screen.
+You can set the layer index based on the "Overlay index" parameter, which will also
+>define the order in which the effects are added ontop of eachother.

+ - Keyvalues:
+   - "Name": Name of this entity.
+   - "Mode": If set to "Set Overlay", the overlay effect will be applied.
+Otherwise if set to "Clear Overlay", any overlay effects on the given layer will be cleared.
+   - "Overlay index": This defines the order of overlays, and how they will be added ontop of eachother.
+   - "Texture name": Path to the texture file to use.
+The final part of the texture file's name can be the ratio, so a texture named "overlay_16_9.tga" will be used for widescreen resolution, while "overlay_4_3.tga" will be used for standard resolutions.
+The engine will choose the proper texture based on the naming, but if no such files exist, it'll just use the original filename name specified in the entity.
+   - "Effect": Apply a special effect to the overlay.
+Currently only "Pulsate" is supported.
+   - "Render Alpha": The base alpha value of the overlay.
+   - "Render Color": The color of the overlay.
+   - "Effect speed multiplier": Controls the speed of the effect applied.
+   - "Effect minimum alpha": Defines the minimum alpha the effect can get to at it's minimum.
+   - "Effect fade in/out time": Determines whether, and how fast the overlay fades in when set, or fades out when cleared.

 # env_particle_system
 >The particle system entity allows you to spawn particle effects defined by a system or cluster script.
 The
 >type of script needs to be specified properly, otherwise you will encounter an error.
 Particle systems can